What could I say to pen your epitaph,

 What ink pays tribute to a living art

-That yet a noble hand might quake to pay?
+That yet a noble hand might strive to pay?

 What proof could I in lacking words impart